jaked122/bytecoin/WhatBytecoin.md

 	* time alotted for mining
 	* which transactions should be included in the block

+6. Hosting Files
+	* cheating is possible
+	* contributions must be *new*
+	* contributions must be *available to everyone*
+	* bandwidth modifications here

-4. Mining
+7. Mining While Hosting
 	* a constant mining rate
 	* timestamping
 	* distribution of mined coins

-5. Payment for Hosting
+8. Payment for Hosting
 	* selling the file storage commodity
 	* inherent value leads to stability

-6. Hosting Files
-	* cheating is possible
-	* contributions must be *new*
-	* contributions must be *available to everyone*
+	* payment is put into a pool that is distributed evenly among hosts

-7. Preserving Files
+9. Preserving Files
 	* erasure coding
 	* bytecoin reliability and file loss potential
 	* picking redundacny
+	* hosts provide a death deposit
+	* replacing hosts when they disappear

+10. Load Balancing
+	* reddit hug problem
+	* min bandwidth solution
+	* dynamically adjusting the min bandwidth
+	* min min set by paying client
+	* other clients can take over payment
+	* files literally broken into ~1000 pieces for high recovery performance, and risiliance to DOS attacks

+11. Dishonest Hosts

-4. Network Panic
+12. Network Panic
 	* determining that the network is in a panicked state
 	* intentional strong forking
 	* permanent fragmenting (forcing a new 'initial' block)

-5. Merging Networks
+13. Merging Networks
 	* merging an unpanicked network with a panicked network
 	* merging two panicked networks

-5. Pushing transactions to the network
-	* "early" confirms
-	* constant fee depending on which tier of the system you are in

-7. Bandwidth Limits
-8. Ultimatum Game

-8. Conditional Spending

-9. Load Balancing and Management
-	* designed to fight situations like the reddit hug

-10. Wallets
+15. Wallets
+	* just like bitcoin wallets?
+	* no messages, just transactions

 Proof-of-Contribution